BMR Calculator

 Frequently Asked Questions

-No. The math here is designed for adults.
-Kids and teenagers are growing, so their energy needs are completely different and require specialized formulas.
+No, this resting metabolic rate calculator does not work for children.
+The Mifflin-St Jeor formula is exclusively designed for adults.
+Children and teenagers are actively growing, meaning their energy needs require entirely different, specialized metabolic formulas.

-Medications like Ozempic or Wegovy do not directly lower your mathematical BMR formula.
-However, as you lose weight—especially if you lose muscle mass—your actual BMR will naturally decrease because a smaller body requires fewer calories to maintain itself.
+GLP-1 medications do not directly alter the baseline mathematical formula.
+However, as you lose significant weight—and especially if you lose muscle mass—your actual resting burn naturally decreases.
+A smaller, lighter body always requires fewer calories to maintain itself.

 SS